Liye07/populationpalbot/README.md

 ---

 ## Access Telegram bot
-You can access the high-fidelity prototype by clicking the link below:
+You can access the telegram bot by clicking the link below:

 [**Play with the Bot on Telegram**](https://rebrand.ly/populationpalbot)